dustywhite7/Econ8320/SlidesCode/13 - webAPIs.md

 Now, let's go back to the [Google Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/start)

-- We can use the API key that we just created to complete the link provided
+- We can use the API key that we just created to complete the example link provided in the documentation
 - When we copy and paste the link, we will see a page with JSON in our browser